 wcbstv: Still amazed at how little blood there is in this procedure.
 Thanks to tourniquet of course but for large incision, it's almost bloodless.

 wcbstv: Incision in minimally invasive procedure is about a third as long as in conventional knee replacement, so easier to heal the skin too.

 wcbstv: Waiting for cement to set before suturing skin.
 Procedure normally takes less than an hour!
 But webcast explanations for surgeons watching

 wcbstv: is slowing procedure a bit.
 Instrument table crowded with sterile knee sizing-components of many sizes... that way only the precise size

 wcbstv: of the final implants are actually "opened" and used.
 The metal, ceramic and plastic used in implants too expensive to use them for sizing

 wcbstv: right after skin is sutured patient will have knee placed in CPM machine which slowly, continuously moves the knee right after surgery

 wcbstv: drs now know that the sooner you move the knee, the quicker the recovery and the greater the range of motion the patient eventually gets

-wcbstv: week or two and then will do outpatient physical therapy 3 times/week for a couple months. she can actually go back to work as soon as 2 wks
+wcbstv: week or two and then will do outpatient physical therapy 3 times/week for a couple months.
+She can actually go back to work as soon as 2 weeks

 Learn more about Dr. Max Gomez's tweeting from the OR by reading Healthwatch: Next Generation Knees & Twitter.